-Vector RAG — the warehouse
+Vector RAG: the warehouse

-RAGFlow — the warehouse, industrial grade
+RAGFlow: the warehouse, industrial grade

-GraphRAG — the warehouse with a map of who’s who
+GraphRAG: the warehouse with a map of who’s who

-Vector RAG with a twist: before answering anything, a model reads the whole corpus, pulls the entities and how they relate into a graph, and writes a summary of each cluster.
-Now it can answer the questions a bag of chunks never could — “what do all these contracts have in common”, “how are these two people connected”, “what are the themes across everything”.
-Microsoft open-sourced it, and it’s the standard reach for connect-the-dots and whole-corpus questions.
+GraphRAG is vector RAG with a preparation step.
+Before answering anything, a model reads the whole corpus, extracts the entities and their relationships into a graph, and writes a summary of each cluster.
+This lets it answer questions that a bag of chunks never could: “what do all these contracts have in common,” “how are these two people connected,” “what are the themes across everything.”
+Microsoft open-sourced it, and it is the standard choice for connect-the-dots and whole-corpus questions.

-LLM wiki — the notebook
+LLM wiki: the notebook

-Obsidian — the paper
+Obsidian: the paper

-What each is actually for
+What each one is actually for

 RAG finds answers.
 An LLM wiki turns answers into an asset.
 Obsidian makes the asset something you can keep and carry.